 In a previous post, we have discussed how ERISA claims are different from other disability claims.
 We have also looked at an ERISA case involving “abuse of discretion” review.
 However, there is another type of review under ERISA—“de novo” review.
 Unlike abuse of discretion review, under de novo review, the court assesses the merits of the disability claim without affording any deference to the insurer’s decision.
 Whether your claim is governed by abuse of discretion review or de novo review will depend on the terms of your plan.
-An experienced disability attorney can look at your policy and let you know which standard will apply.
+An experienced disability attorney can look at your disability insurance policy and let you know which standard will apply.

 In this post, we will be looking at two things.
-First, we will be looking at a case where the court reversed the denial of benefits under de novo review.
+First, we will be looking at a case where the court reversed the denial of disability benefits under de novo review.
 Second, we will be looking at some of the issues that commonly arise in mental health disability claims.
-In Part 1, we will be looking at the initial determination made by the court regarding whether the claimant was entitled to benefits.
-In Part 2, we will be looking at how the court determined the amount of benefits the claimant was entitled to.
+In Part 1, we will be looking at the initial determination made by the court regarding whether the claimant was entitled to disability benefits.
+In Part 2, we will be looking at how the court determined the amount of disability benefits the claimant was entitled to.

 In Doe v.
 Unum Life Insurance Company of America, the claimant was a trial attorney with a specialty in bankruptcy law.
 After several stressful events, including his wife being diagnosed with cancer, claimant started experiencing debilitating psychological symptoms.
 The claimant was ultimately diagnosed with anxiety, major depression, obsessive compulsive disorder (OCD), attention deficit hyperactive disorder (ADHD), obsessive compulsive personality disorder (OCPD), and Asperberger’s syndrome.
 He filed for long term disability benefits, but the insurer, Unum, denied his claim.
 The court reversed Unum’s claim denial under de novo review, for the following reasons: